ppy/osu-wiki/news/2022-11-05-new-featured-artist-massive-new-krew.md

 date: 2022-11-05 11:00:00 +0000
 ---

-**Massive New Krew** blast the doors into our Featured Artist collection.
+**Massive New Krew** strides into our Featured Artist with style!

 ![](https://assets.ppy.sh/artists/318/header.jpg)

 Pounding juicy bass since 2008, **Massive New Krew** is a duo of electronic producers who've established themselves as hardstyle icons.
-They earned their reputation by performing as a club DJ at major events throughout Japan and shattering ears in rhythm games like *beatmania IIDX*, *CHUNITHM*, *Groove Coaster*, and *Taiko no Tatsujin*!
+They earned their reputation by performing as club DJs at major events throughout Japan and shattering ears in rhythm games like *beatmania IIDX*, *CHUNITHM*, *Groove Coaster*, and *Taiko no Tatsujin*!

 **9** booming tunes (with pre-timed map templates) can be found on [**Massive New Krew**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/318)!